sahat/hackathon-starter/README.md

 | package.json                       | NPM dependencies.                                            |
 | package-lock.json                  | Contains exact versions of NPM dependencies in package.json. |

-**Note:** There is no preference how you name or structure your views.
+**Note:** There is no preference for how you name or structure your views.
-You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
+You could place all your templates in a top-level `views` directory without having a nested folder structure if that makes things easier for you.
 Just don't forget to update `extends ../layout`  and corresponding `res.render()` paths in controllers.